hughperkins/tf-coriander/README.md

   - Radeon Pro 450
   (using a nice Mac Book Pro 4th generation that my employer [ASAPP](http://www.asapp.com) have provided me with recently :-) )

+### Ubuntu 16.04

-For Ubuntu 16.04, there is a wheel, that you can install from directly.
+You can install from wheel:
-- You need:
+- You will need:
   - the tensorflow non-gpu installation pre-requisites,
    - an OpenCL 1.2-enabled GPU, and  OpenCL 1.2-enabled drivers
    - python 3